lynxthecat/cake-autorate/README.md

 * set maximum bandwidth to the maximum bandwidth you think your connection can obtain
 * run script using './sqm-autorate.sh'
 * monitor output lines to see how it scales up download and upload rates as you use the connection
-* optionally set up serice file in /etc/init.d to run as service from LuCi
+* optionally set up service file in /etc/init.d to run as service from LuCi
 * the service file outputs to /tmp
 * if 'enable_verbose_output' is set to '1' then this will generate one line of text every tick_duration
 * so if running script and monitoring is not required then take care to set 'enable_verbose_output' to '0'